cilium/cilium.io/src/posts/2026-04-25-understanding-kubernetes-load-balancing/index.md

 Originally, this was done using iptables, which relies on sequential list processing, or IPVS, which improved performance through hash tables and advanced algorithms like Round-robin and Least Connection.

 However, as clusters scale, the overhead of managing thousands of iptables rules can degrade performance.
-To improve performance, Cilium can replace kube-proxy and its iptables.
+To improve performance, Cilium can replace kube-proxy and iptables.
 By using eBPF, Cilium processes packets at the lowest level of the network stack without the context switching required by iptables.
-This provides significantly higher throughput, lower latency, and more granular security (Network Policies).
+This provides significantly higher throughput, lower latency, and more granular security.

 While kube-proxy is limited to Layer 4 (IP/Port), Cilium can perform Layer 7 (HTTP/gRPC) load balancing and observability, providing a more identity-aware networking layer that is both faster and more resilient at scale.